RCI FINANCIAL SERVICES LIMITED: SLAVERY AND HUMAN TRAFFICKING STATEMENT

-The Modern Slavery Act 2015 places an obligation on UK businesses with a turnover of over £36 million to produce a modern slavery statement.
-We are proud of the steps we take to combat slavery and human trafficking, and we remain committed to improving our practices in this regard.
+This statement has been produced in compliance with the Modern Slavery Act 2015.
+The Act places an obligation on UK businesses with an annual turnover of £36m or above to produce a slavery and human trafficking statement that details the steps that have been taken to ensure that slavery and human trafficking is not taking place in the business and supply chain.
+At RCI Financial Services Limited (“RCIFS”) we are proud of the steps we have taken to combat slavery and human trafficking to date and we remain committed to improving our practices in this regard.

 Our policies on slavery and human trafficking